Serandt/VrProjectSite/content/post/locomotion.md

 ### Vertical movement

-The vertical movement was a little more difficult to calculate due to the fact that players have to go on the knees.
+The vertical movement was a little more difficult to calculate due to the fact that players have to go down.
 The first idea was to update the start local position every time players start or finish moving forward.
 This helped for a while, but during the evaluation I noticed a bug...

 At the end I decided to store the distance between the hmd and the controller once at the beginning.
-This had the advantage that the distance is always the same no matter if players are standing or on their knees.
+This had the advantage that the distance is always the same no matter if players are standing or going down.

 The movement is then triggered by moving the broom up and down: